planetclegg/Jays-HOWTOs/IP-Discovery.md

 ifconfig eth0 169.254.2.2   # .2.2 chosen "randomly"

-# (on linux, had to "service network-manager stop"  to keep interface from reverting couple of minutes)
+# (on linux, had to "service network-manager stop"  to keep interface from reverting every couple of minutes)

 # If raspi hasn't booted yet, you can probably sniff its arp packets on boot to discover its address with wireshark or tcpdump: